 The fund was open to residents of Illinois who are currently homeless or have been homeless in the past and at risk of becoming homeless again.
 Applicants must be at least 18 years old; or if they are an unaccompanied youth, at least 16 years old.
 Undocumented individuals and permanent residents are welcome to apply.
 No more than one grant per household will be awarded.

-The fund will have up to $150,000 to distribute, thanks to support given by Affirm Cares Employee Foundation, Chicago Community COVID-19 Response Fund, Grassroots Collaborative, Homestead Affordable Development Corporation, Jay Pritzker Foundation, and over 210 individual donors.
+CCH is able to distribute more than $170,000, thanks to generous grants from the Affirm Cares Employee Foundation, Chicago Community COVID-19 Response Fund, Grassroots Collaborative, Homestead Affordable Development Corporation, and the Jay Pritzker Foundation, as well as modest donations from more than 350 individual donors.

 “With over 80,000 people in Chicago experiencing homelessness, we know that this fund cannot help everyone facing hardship.
 But we hope that it can make a difference in the lives of those we can reach as we continue to advocate for broader systems change, putting both funding and policies in place that will end homelessness once and for all,” said Doug Schenkelberg, CCH’s Executive Director.